Af1 cloud data access#

 Data hosting#

 All data required for this notebook is hosted on Google Cloud Storage (GCS).
-Data are hosted in the vo_afun_release bucket, which is a multi-region bucket located in the United States.
+Data are hosted in the vo_afun_release_master_us_central1 bucket, which is a single-region bucket located in the United States.
 All data hosted in GCS are publicly accessible and do not require any authentication to access.

 Setup#